missblit/nesnes/README.md

 nesnes
 ======

-Yet another NES emulator, nothing fancy, just for me to get my feet wet.
+Yet another NES emulator.
+Nothing fancy.
+Just for learning how to write a basic emulator.